francisco843/CRM/README.md

 # CRM GitHub

 Local web CRM, cross-platform, and ready to upload to GitHub.
-It runs on Python + Flask + SQLite, so it behaves the same on macOS, Windows, and Linux as long as Python 3 is installed.
+It runs on Python + SQLite, so it behaves the same on macOS, Windows, and Linux as long as Python 3 is installed.

 ## Included features